functorial quantum field theory

 The conformal blocks at least of the WZW model are by a holographic correspondence given by the space of quantum states of 3d Chern-Simons theory.
 See at AdS3-CFT2 and CS-WZW correspondence.

-For the -WZW model the assignment of spaces of conformal blocks, hence by the above equivalently modular functor for -Chern-Simons theory restricted to genus-1 surfaces (elliptic curves) is essentially what is encoded in the universal -equivariant elliptic cohomology (equivariant tmf).
+For the GG-WZW model the assignment of spaces of conformal blocks, hence by the above equivalently modular functor for GG-Chern-Simons theory restricted to genus-1 surfaces (elliptic curves) is essentially what is encoded in the universal GG-equivariant elliptic cohomology (equivariant tmf).
 In fact equivariant elliptic cohomology remembers also the pre-quantum incarnation of the modular functor as a systems of prequantum line bundles over Chern-Simons phase spaces (which are moduli stacks of flat connections) and remembers the quantization-process from there to the actual space of quantum states by forming holomorphic sections.
 See at equivariant elliptic cohomology – Idea – Interpretation in Quantum field theory for more on this.

 holographic principle in quantum field theory

-bulk field theory | boundary field theory |
+bulk field theoryboundary field theory

-space of quantum states | conformal blocks |
+space of quantum statesconformal blocks

 A review is around p.
 30 of

-Detailed discussion in terms of conformal nets is in
+Discussion in terms of conformal nets:

 See also

-A. Tsuchiya, Kenji Ueno, Y. Yamada, Conformal field theory on universal family of stable curves with gauge symmetries, Adv.
+• A. Tsuchiya, Kenji Ueno, Y. Yamada, Conformal field theory on universal family of stable curves with gauge symmetries, Adv.
 Studies in Pure Math.
 19, 459–566, Academic Press (1989) MR92a:81191

-Kenji Ueno, Conformal field theory with gauge symmetry, Fields Institute Monographs 2008 book page
+• Kenji Ueno, Conformal field theory with gauge symmetry, Fields Institute Monographs 2008 book page

 Relation to theta functions: